 Have your little ones been pestering you about getting a furry friend?
 If you have been debating whether or not to say yes, consider the following.

 Children who grow up with pets tend to have stronger emotional development.

 Children learn how to express themselves by living with animals and can relate better to emotions.

 Pets can also be hugely beneficial to children with ADHD or autism, as taking care of a pet encourages them to focuses on responsibilities and routine, while petting and holding the animal can be soothing.

 Social Tool Owning a pet, especially a dog, increases a person’s opportunities to socialise.
-Studies have shown that one of the benefits of having pets is increase social contact and greater socialisation with neighbours.
+Studies have shown that one of the benefits of having pets is to increase social contact and greater socialization with neighbours.

 Walking your dog means being outside and having constant chances to run into people on the street or in the park.